mxagar/machine_learning_ibm/03_Classification/03_Classification_IBM.md

 - `GradientBoostingClassifier` is better than `AdaBoostClassifier`, but it takes longer to train it; try the `xgboost` library instead of `sklearn`.
 - Boosting overfits, thus, perform always a grid search!
 - **Advice: stick to `RandomForestClassifier` or `GradientBoostingClassifier`with grid search; also, try `xgboost`.**

+## 6. Model Interpretability

+Black-box machine learning models are difficult to be trusted.
+Models that can be interpreted are much more valuable, because:

+- We can explain how the model takes its decisions; that is essential in high-risk or sensitive areas or applications, such as medicine or finance.
+- We can understand those decision, thus, trust the model.
+- We can more easily debug model drifts or errors.

+We can classify models as:

+- Self-interpretable: more simple models; preferred in high-risk or high sensitivity applications.
+- Non-self-interpretable (black-box): more complex structures; they achieve state-of-the-art performances in cutting edge applications, e.g., natural language translation, image recognition, etc.

+### 6.1 Examples of Self-Interpretable and Non-Self-Interpretable Models

+Self-interpretable models (often used in finance and industry):

+- Linear models: linear regression, logistic regression; however, even a linear model becomes difficult to interpret if we have many features.
+Thus, use feature selection, which also reduces the risk of overfitting.
+- Tree models: easy to interpret because they mimic human if-else case segregation step by step.
+- K Nearest Neighbors: since data-points are vectors, we can narrow down to close vectors to estimate target values; additionally, we detect similar points in the dataset, which might lead to interesting insights.
+However, we use the entire dataset to infer a value, which is expensive; solution: sample data-points.

+Non-self-interpretable models:

+- Non-linear support vector machines.
+- Neural networks.
+- Ensemble models, e.g., random forests: we have many models, each one predicting something; then, a voting is done.
+It is difficult in such a scenario to interpret what's going on.

+Model intepretation techniques can be:

+- Intrinsic: used for models with high interpretability; they basically simplify models (e.g., with regularization) to increase interpretability.
+- Post-hoc: used for models with low interpretability.

+### 6.2 Model Agnostic Explanations

+Model agnostic explanation methods are able to provide interpretations even when models are not that interpretable.
+The most important methods are:

+- Permutation feature importance (the most common)
+- Impurity-based feature importance
+- Shapley Additive explanation, SHAP values

+The **Permutation feature importance** method is the most common model agnostic explanation method; it consists in taking each feature one by one and shuffling its column values.
+When we shuffle a column, we make the predictions again and check how the error has changed.
+More important features will lead to larger error increments.
+Thus, the feature importance is computed by calculating the error difference before and after the permutation.

+It is possible to display the errors associated to each feature

+- as bar charts
+- or as distributions by taking the error introduced by each data-point.

+Then, we rank them.